9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 whole life plans in Singapore premium comparisons

-You may think that the cheapest means there’s something not as good elsewhere, right?
+Now you may think, cheapest means there’s something not as good elsewhere, right?

-As previously mentioned, the NTUC Income Star Secure Pro is the best whole life plan in Singapore because of the riders, extra features, ECI/CI coverage, and one of the highest surrender values at 90 – especially at the premium amount you’re paying.
+Not really true.
+As previously mentioned, the NTUC Income Star Secure is the best whole life plan in Singapore because of the riders, extra features, ECI/CI coverage, and one of the highest surrender values at 90 – especially at the premium amount you’re paying.

 However, do take this with a pinch of salt as the comparison is only for the basic plan and a specified demographic.

-If you’re looking to add ECI/CI to your life policy, the premiums might change.
+Depending on what you’re looking for, the premiums might change.

 Again, we’ve extracted the most important information for this category.